vtog/labGuides/source/ocp/local-mirror-registry.rst

       oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'

-.. attention:: Any update to the operator list requires the "CatalogSource" to be updated.
+   .. attention:: Any change to the operator list requires the "CatalogSource"
+      to be updated.
+To do so run "oc remove" and "oc create" of the "CatalogSource".